 The first tip that is helpful for making your air conditioner last longer is replacing your air filter regularly.
-If you keep up with our blog, you will know that the air filter applies to a great deal of things when it comes to a central air system.
+If you keep up with our blog, you will know that the air filter applies to many things when it comes to a central air system.
 In this case, your system will run cleaner and as designed if you replace your air filter regularly.
-If the filter is not replaced, there will be contaminants being pushed through the system that are harmful for you and your central air system.
+If the filter is not replaced, there will be contaminants being pushed through the system that are harmful to you and your central air system.
 Also, we mentioned that if the filter is not changed it will not run as designed.
-The filter will eventually become so plugged up that it will restrict air flow.
-With a decreased air flow, your central air system will be working harder to reach the same level of output.
+The filter will eventually become so plugged up that it will restrict airflow.
+With a decreased airflow, your central air system will be working harder to reach the same level of output.
 This equates to spending more money on utilities and decreased longevity regarding your air conditioner.
 The system will be working extra hard and wearing out the parts faster than normal.
 Therefore, the simple process of replacing your filter can increase the life of your air conditioner (and your whole system for that matter).

 Keep Your Condenser Clear of Any Debris